lorenzoh/DLPipelines.jl/docs/transforms.md

 # Transforms

-Transforms are building blocks that can help you implement the interfaces for custom [`Method`](#)s.
+Transforms are building blocks that can help you implement the interfaces for custom [`LearningMethod`](#)s.
 Using them is optional, of course.

 - [`SpatialTransforms`](#)
 - [`ImagePreprocessing`](#)